 Book Talk, Book Walk

-They came as slaves and reshaped America.
-African-Americans were first enslaved in Massachusetts in 1624 and many more arrived in Salem in 1638.
-After gaining freedom shorty after the Declaration of Independence, African-Americans made great strides in the community and major contributions to Salem society by influencing policy, establishing businesses and leading the abolitionist movement.
+They came as enslaved people and reshaped America.
+Blacks were first enslaved in Massachusetts in Salem in 1638, four years after Gov. John Winthrop wrote our first slavery law in 1634.
+After gaining freedom shorty after the writing of the Massachusetts constitution, blacks made great strides in the community and major contributions to Salem and the state by influencing policy, establishing businesses and leading the abolitionist movement.

 African American History Tour